Julien Gorius: KV Mechelen

 In the 2010–11 season, Gorius started the season well when he scored in the opening game of the season, in a 2–0 win over Lokeren.
 Three weeks later on 22 August 2010, Gorius scored his second goal of the season, in a 2–1 win against Club Brugge, However, he was required to wear a mask after suffering an injury.
 Despite this, Gorius continued to establish himself in the starting eleven, playing in the midfield position since the start of the 2010–11 season.
 His third goal of the season came on 22 September 2010 against Cercle Brugge, as Mechelen drew 2–2.
 He scored five goals in three matches, including two braces against Germinal Beerschot and Racing Waregem.
 Following his good performance in the first half of the season, Gorius signed a contract extension with the club, keeping him until 2014.
 He then scored three goals out of Mechelen's four matches between 2 February 2011 and 15 February 2011 against Kortrijk, Cercle Brugge and Lierse.
 Gorius added two more goals throughout March against Standard Liège and Eupen.
 In the UEFA Europa League play-offs, he added three more goals, coming against Cercle Brugge and Lierse, as Mechelen finished third place.
 At the end of the 2010–11 season, Gorius scored sixteen times (where he was top scorer for the second time for the club) in thirty–eight appearances in all competitions.

 Ahead of the 2011–12 season, Gorius was linked with a move return to France throughout the summer from such clubs as Lens, and two unnamed Belgium clubs, which one of them revealed to be Standard Liège.
 He ended up staying at Mechelen by signing a new contract, keeping him until 2016.
 Gorius started the 2011–12 season well when he scored three goals in the first five league matches against Sint-Truiden, Lierse and OH Leuven.
 He made his 100th appearance for the club, coming against Genk, as Mechelen drew 0–0 on 27 August 2011.
-However, Gorius injured his right abductors that saw him sidelined between three to four weeks.
+However, Gorius injured his right abductors that saw him sidelined between three and four weeks.
 He scored on his return from injury against Cercle Brugge, as the club lost 2–1 on 15 October 2011.
 Following this, Gorius’ goal scoring form continued by the end of the year, scoring against Beerschot, Gent, Zulte Waregem and Lierse.
 Since the start of the 2011–12 season, he continued to captain the club, as well as, regaining his first team place.
 Gorius later scored five more goals between 14 January 2012 and 21 March 2012, coming against Mons, Genk, Beerschot, Westerlo and Standard Liege.
 Gorius then captained Mechelen, as the club finished fourth place in the UEFA Europa League play-offs.
 During which, he scored twice against OH Leuven, which saw Mechelen lost 4–2 on 21 April 2012.
 At the end of the 2011–12 season, Gorius finished the season, scoring fifteen times (where he was top scorer for the third time) in thirty–five appearances in all competitions.